KOTORCommunityPatches/K1_Community_Patch/Categories.md

 - Security spikes didn’t actually do anything, so they’ve been removed and replaced with credits: [JC's Security Spikes for K1](https://deadlystream.com/files/file/1439-jcs-security-spikes-for-k1/)
 - Several quests aren't properly ended if you are banned from Manaan: [Proper Manaan Quest Endings 1.0](http://deadlystream.com/forum/files/file/557-proper-manaan-quest-endings/)
 - Shaardan attacks with a sword (Reported by Mr Ardvark)
+- The appearance of Casus’ body didn’t suit him or the conditions of his death (suggested by DarthParametric)
+- The Dead Settler quest had several bugs and it was possible to miss out on some items depending on if and when it was triggered
 - The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 - Xor is non-human, while he was human in the XBox version: [Human Xor Restoration 1.0](http://deadlystream.com/forum/files/file/1091-human-xor-restoration/)